mcdougallab/matlabneuroninterface/README.md

   use `t = n.Vector().record(ref);`; instead we have to write `t = n.Vector(); t.record(ref);`.
 This is due to the way dynamic function calls are setup with `subsref`.

+<a id="first-time"></a>
+## First time only

+Here the steps are given that need to be done only once to be able to use the toolbox.

+1. Make sure NEURON is installed (see http://neuron.yale.edu/).
+2. Linux and Mac: start Matlab from a bash shell with the correct PATH, HOC_LIBRARY_PATH and on Linux LD_LIBRARY_PATH, on Mac DYLD_LIBRARY_PATH.
+Matlab always needs to be started from such a shell, not just the first time only.
+   - Get the directory where libnrniv is installed, within the NEURON installation folder
+   - Get the directory where this toolbox is installed
+   - Determine the value of matlabroot (https://nl.mathworks.com/help/matlab/ref/matlabroot.html)
+   - Use these values to set the PATH, HOC_LIBRARY_PATH and LD_LIBRARY_PATH / DYLD_LIBRARY_PATH starting Matlab.
+Example shell scripts are available for [Linux](doc/example_startup_scripts/linux_matlab.sh) and [Mac](doc/example_startup_scripts/linux_matlab.sh).
+Within these scripts, replace `<..matlabroot..>`, `<..neuron-directory..>` and `<..matlabneuroninterface..>` with the correct directory paths.
+3. Make sure to setup your MEX C++ compiler; for more information about this, run `mex -setup cpp` in MATLAB.
+   - Windows: MinGW-w64
+   - Linux: gcc
+   - Mac: clang
+4. Update neuron_lib_directory in +utils/Paths.m if needed.
+5. Run the MATLAB scripts in the following order:
+   - **setup**
+      - This script needs to be run every time a new MATLAB session is started
+      - It adds the appropriate directories to your path
+   - **utils.build_interface**
+      - This script needs to be run once to generate the library interface, and only needs to be re-run if the interface changes (for example when using a newer Neuron version)
+      - It builds the library interface (neuron/neuronInterface.*)
+      - Please note: on Windows you need administrator rights to run build_interface